ekoksal7/HelloUser-SpringBoot/README.md

 - cd /home/ec2-user/apache-tomcat-9.0.8/bin/
 - ./startup.sh

-With the cloud formation template file  **hello-user-service-template.json** in this repository, you can create the aws solution that were shown below by running below scripts with aws cli.
+With the cloud formation template file  **hello-user-service-template.json** in this repository, you can create the aws solution that are shown on diagram below by running below scripts with aws cli.

 ![Hello User Service AWS Solution Architecture](https://github.com/ekoksal7/HelloUser-SpringBoot/blob/master/aws-hello-user-service-architecture%20diagram.png)